sksundaram-learning/tanuki/README.md

 ## Current Status

-The incoming processor, backend application, and web interface are written in Erlang and built using [rebar](https://github.com/rebar/rebar/) and [relx](http://relx.org/).
+The incoming processor, backend application, and web interface are written in Erlang and built using [rebar](https://github.com/rebar/rebar/) and [relx](https://github.com/erlware/relx).
 There is much yet to be done, mostly in the web interface.

 ## Building and Testing

 Install Erlang/OTP R17 and CouchDB, then build the project like so:

 ```
+$ rebar get-deps
 $ rebar -r prepare-deps
 $ make dev
 $ ./_rel/tanuki/bin/tanuki-dev